Determining the number of clusters in a data set: Elbow method

 The elbow method looks at the percentage of explained variance as a function of the number of clusters:

-One should choose a number of clusters so that adding another cluster doesn't give much better modeling of the data.
+One should choose a number of clusters so that adding another cluster does not give much better modeling of the data.

 More precisely, if one plots the percentage of variance explained by the clusters against the number of clusters, the first clusters will add much information (explain a lot of variance), but at some point the marginal gain will drop, giving an angle in the graph.
 The number of clusters is chosen at this point, hence the "elbow criterion".

 In most datasets, this "elbow" is ambiguous, making this method subjective and unreliable.
+Because the scale of the axes is arbitrary, the concept of an angle is not well-defined, and even on uniform random data, the curve produces an "elbow", making the method rather unreliable.

 Percentage of variance explained is the ratio of the between-group variance to the total variance, also known as an F-test.
 A slight variation of this method plots the curvature of the within group variance.

 The method can be traced to speculation by Robert L. Thorndike in 1953.

 While the idea of the elbow method sounds simple and straightforward, other methods (as detailed below) give better results.